1solation/programmer_quotes_alexa_skill/README.md

  2. Open the Amazon Echo companion mobile application.
  3. Click on the hamburger menu icon to open the menu.
  4. Click on Skills & Games.
- 5. Search for ' xyz Quotes Skill'.
+ 5. Search for 'Programmer Quotes Skill'.
  6. Enable the skill.
- 7. Say " Alexa, open xyz Quotes Skill"
+ 7. Say " Alexa, open Programmer Quotes Skill"

 ## Usage
 Sample phrases to say to Alexa: